Daniel Nilsson (academic): Career and research

-Nilsson’s research blends full-scale evacuation trials, virtual-reality studies and computer models to improve signage, way-finding and agent-based egress simulations.
-He heads the BRANZ-funded project “Changing evacuation behaviour to meet densified housing needs” (2023–2025) and contributes to New Zealand’s MBIE programme “Extreme Wildfire: Our new reality” (2021–2026) as well as a NIST GPS-tracking study of wildfire evacuations.
+Nilsson heads the BRANZ-funded project "Changing evacuation behaviour to meet densified housing needs" (2023–2025) and contributes to New Zealand's MBIE programme "Extreme Wildfire: Our new reality" (2021–2026) as well as the NIST GPS-tracking study of wildfire evacuations.
 Within ISO he helped draft ISO 20414:2020, the first international protocol for verifying and validating building-fire evacuation models.